-VIII.
+VII.
 CONCLUSION

-Based on the foregoing, Defendant respectfully requests the Court grant this Motion, make the preliminary finding that the proposed settlement is within the range of possible approval as fair, reasonable, and adequate within the meaning of Rule 23 and the Class Action Fairness Act, and that the Federal Settlement Agreement is sufficient to warrant sending notice to the Class.
-Defendant also requests that the Court approve the proposed form of Class Notice, and specify its procedure for obtaining its final approval of the Settlement, including the deadlines by which Class Member objections shall be made, and the motion for final approval of settlement shall be filed, and the date of the Final Fairness Hearing if different from April 24, 2017.
+Based on the foregoing, Defendant respectfully requests the Court grant this Motion, make the preliminary finding that the proposed amended Settlement is within the range of possible approval as fair, reasonable, and adequate within the meaning of Rule 23 and the Class Action Fairness Act, and that the Federal Settlement Agreement is sufficient to warrant sending notice to the Class.
+Defendant also requests that the Court approve the proposed form of Class Notice, and specify its procedure for obtaining its final approval of the Settlement, including the deadlines by which Class Member objections shall be made and the motion for final approval of settlement shall be filed, and the date of the final Fairness Hearing.
 A proposed form of order is attached as Exhibit 2 to the Federal Settlement Agreement.